aptos-labs/aptos-core/developer-docs-site/docs/guides/getting-started.md

 ---
-title: "Getting started"
+title: "Up and Running"
 slug: "getting-started"
 sidebar_position: 0
 ---

-# Getting Started
+# Up and Running

 This is a guide to kick-start your journey as a developer in the Aptos ecosystem!